 Students may receive credit for Prior Learning toward certain degree programs.
 Prior Learning Credit will be awarded based upon how the credit applies to the program of study and whether a valid credential was earned.
-Prior Learning Credit will be evaluated by key faculty and approved by the Provost prior to being sent to the Registrar for processing.
+Prior Learning Credit will be evaluated by key faculty and approved by the Vice President of Academic Affairs prior to being sent to the Registrar for processing.
 No more than 25% of the total number of credits in any certificate or degree may come from Prior Learning unless the College has received prior approval by governing bodies such as the Arkansas Department of Higher Education.